Timothy McVeigh and Capital Punishment

 The killing of another human being, with malice and forethought, is a crime against the Creator, in whose image we are made (Gen. 9:6).
 By committing such an act, the murderer forfeits his right to live.

-- Since “violence-begets-violence,” we should not execute criminals.
-Many politicians and social advocates are inconsistent.
+However, many politicians and social advocates are inconsistent.
 Some abolitionists of the death penalty approved of the bombing of Kosovo.
-They cried out for justice, and could not “sit by and do nothing,” while Slobodan Milosovic committed heinous crimes against humanity.
+They cried out for justice, and could not “sit by and do nothing,” while the likes of Slobodan Milosovic, Saddam Hussein and others have committed heinous crimes against humanity.

 We know too much about the homicidal history of mankind to believe such an incredulous thing.
 The opposite is true.
 “Because sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil” (Eccl.
 8:11).